Joasoo/web-app-back/README.md

 `cd [project folder]`

-Open the included Docker Compose file and set PostgreSQL username and password as needed.
+Open the included `docker-compose.yml` and set PostgreSQL username and password as desired or leave them as is.
 Start Docker and run the included Docker Compose file:
 `docker-compose up -d`

 PostgreSQL database should now be running in a Docker container.
-In the project directory, locate the application.properties file and change the `spring.datasource.username` and `spring.datasource.password` to your PostgreSQL username and password.
+Go to `src/main/resources/application.properties` and make sure the `spring.datasource.username` and `spring.datasource.password` match the username and password in `docker-compose.yml`.

 Build the project (this will also download the necessary dependencies):